By Euro Weekly News Media • 02 September 2011 • 10:29

 Naturally, one starts the day well past mid morning sucking back buckets of coffee while reading the critic’s reports in the papers concerning the shows or bulls.
 It seems that no matter where you were there was something else going on where you should have been.
 Lots of good art exhibitions too.

 My personal highlights were limited.
 An absolute must visit to Almeria is the Casa Puga, going now for more than 150 years serving wonderful wine and tapas from the same spot in town (below the old plaza and town hall).
-If you really need a Puga “fix” you must be there by to get a table.
+If you really need a Puga “fix” you must be there by noon to get a table.

 But remember, many of the elderly need to sit also; so, as the custom is, invite someone you don’t know to sit at your table.
 In less than two nano seconds you’ll find out Spanish style they know someone you know quite well.